entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Coates *et al*.
 (2018), Character 92; Zhu Y. *et al*.
 (2022), Character 262.
 Cui *et al*.
 (2023), Character 262.

+> - Coates *et al*.
+(2018) listed only the maxilla.
+We used maxilla and premaxilla *sensu lato* here to make a comparison with Character 259 and Character 690：maxilla and premaxilla *sensu stritco*.

 > - The coding of *Eosteus* is 1.The coding of *Megamastax amblyodus* is 1.

 > - The coding of *Meemannia*_like fish is ?.